Wollaton: Commerce and industry

 Employment today is primarily in the service, university and public sectors, with many of the local residents commuting to work in the Nottingham and Derby area.

 Mining

 Coal has always been an important presence in the suburb and revenue from Wollaton Colliery was a major source of income to the Willoughby family, who built and owned Wollaton Hall up until the 20th century.
 The colliery closed after in 1965.

 Retail economy

 The suburb's main shopping area is located along Bramcote Lane about a kilometre west of the historic centre.
-Also in Wollaton are a small cluster of shops at the Crown Island (a major roundabout nearer the Nottingham city centre) which includes a post office and a florist.
+Also in Wollaton are a small cluster of shops at the Crown Island (a major roundabout nearer the Nottingham city centre) which includes a post office and various food establishments.